AssemblyAI/speaker-diarization/README.md

 ## How it Works

-The file you upload is [submitted to AssemblyAI API](https://www.assemblyai.com/docs/core-transcription#speaker-labels-speaker-diarization) for transcription with `speaker_labels` set to `true`.
-When the transcript is complete you will receive a JSON response that contains an `utterances` key.
-Data from the `utterance` key is iterated upon to Streamlit is used display a turn-by-turn transcript of "who spoken when" in the browser.
+The file you upload is submitted to AssemblyAI for transcription with `speaker_labels` set to `true`.
+When the transcript is complete you will receive a JSON response that contains a top-level key names `utterances`.
+Data from the `utterance` key is iterated upon to Streamlit is used display a turn-by-turn transcript of "who spoke when" in the browser.

 ## Main Dependencies

 * [Streamlit](https://pypi.org/project/streamlit/) The fastest way to build data apps in Python
 * [Pandas](https://pypi.org/project/pandas/) Powerful data structures for data analysis, time series, and statistics

+Contact Us
+--
+If you have any questions, please feel free to reach out to our Support team - support@assemblyai.com!